s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 Some tasks are run multiple times.
 That is done with the attribute `with_sequence`.
 The variable `count` contains the amount of times the task is run.

 ### Using other files
 The final thing you may like to adjust is with which files the network traffic is generated.
-For that you need to change the url in the corresponding task.
+For that you need to change the URL in the corresponding task.